 - Carrie initially starred in two never finished novels, Five Against the Apocalypse, in which she flies into space as part of an international team to save the world, and A Royal Wedding, in which she gets embroiled in a forced wedding and rebellion in an obscure and entirely fictional East European country.
 I might actually finish both some day, because they were a lot of fun.
 I also wrote a couple of other stories about Carrie.
 Shape No. 8 is the only one that was ever published.

-- A few of those other Carrie adventures are mentioned at the beginning of Shape No. 8.
+- A few of those other Carrie adventures are mentioned at the beginning of Courier Duty.

 - The Carrie stories are set in the very near future, which has the drawback that they tend to date very quickly.
-The mention of the Concorde and of a DVD art lexicon in Shape No. 8 are just two examples.
+The mention of the Concorde and of a DVD art lexicon in Courier Duty are just two examples.
 I chose to keep them, because these references, albeit dated, are part of the world in which the story is set.

 - Talking about dated references, the “dangerous and crime-infested” New York portrayed in the story is based on a visit to New York City in the early 1990s before the great clean-up.